-Department of Fine Art
+Department of Fine Arts

-The formation of a creative artist is a complex process whose sources cannot be deciphered and whose results cannot be anticipated.
-Art expands and breaks through boundaries all the time – never resting on its laurels.
-It embraces new media and produces infinite connections and combinations; occasionally, it abandons traditional tools only to revive them at unexpected times.
+The formation of a creative artist is a complex process – its sources cannot be deciphered nor can its results be anticipated.
+Art constantly expands and breaks through boundaries – never resting on its laurels.
+It embraces new media and produces infinite connections and combinations; occasionally it abandons traditional tools only to revive them at unexpected times.